arkworks-rs/truth-table/tpch-data/README.md

 - Generates TPC-H tables via `tpchgen`/`tpchgen-arrow` and writes Parquet.
 - Adds an `activator` boolean column to every table:
   - `true` for original rows, `false` for any appended rows.
-- Pads each table to a power-of-two row count by duplicating the last row.
+- Pads each table to a power-of-two row count using all-null rows (activator=false).
 - Prints TPC-H query SQL using DuckDB's TPCH extension.
 - Optionally prints DataFusion logical plans and Treeviz DOT for queries.